NicolasMSalas/eco395m_ml_coffee_trees/README.md

 ## Matias

 ## Nick
+I chose the linear regression as it allowed for the use of classic Time Series models.
+In this case, I am focusing on the ARMA(1,1), the GARCH(1,1) and the ARDL(1,1) models.
+I am using the ARMA model as the ACF/PACF graphs hint that the coffee data follows this model outline.
+When looking at a combination of the lowest AIC, BIC, and MSE, the ARMA(1,1) was best fit.
+The GARCH model was considered as it takes the conditiional heteroskedasticity of the values into account, which is used for financial time series models.

 ## Chris
 I chose ridge regression because it handles multicollinearity really well and prevents overfitting with time series data that includes multiple correlated features (exchange rates, commodity prices, weather conditions...).
 Ridge regression  penalizes large coefficients, which helps stabilize predictions.
 It's especially useful for dealing with noisy and highly correlated data.